FarronF/limerick-council-meetings/meetings/2021/07/14-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd June 2021.md

 seek further guidance from the Corporate Services with regard to Deputations attending

-Meetings during the current level of Covid19 restrictions.--- 13
+Meetings during the current level of Covid19 restrictions.
+---
+13

 It was agreed to hold the Annual Meeting of the District on Wednesday, 23rd June, 2021, at